takenet/messaginghub-docs/README.md

-# Blip Messaging Hub Documentation
+# BLiP Messaging Hub Documentation

-This repository hosts the documentation for the [Blip Messaging Hub](https://blip.ai/)
+This repository hosts the documentation for the [BLiP Messaging Hub](https://blip.ai/)

 ## Getting Started